-Section 1 Sar npling Techniques and Data If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
+Section 1 Samp oling Techniques and Data to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
+Whether sample compositing has been applied All DD drillhole have been sampled at between 0.3 and 1.3 metres.
+Drillholes have been designed and completed to infill and extend known mineralisation, with a nominal drillhole spacing of recent and historical drilling of 30 to 60 metres.
+The drillhole spacing is considered sufficient to establish the degree of geological and grade continuity appropriate to estimate and report an Inferred and Indicated Mineral Resources.
+Compositing has been applied only as an interim measure to determine nickel grade anomalism, with follow up assay of individual samples undertaken where anomalism is detected.
+Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
+If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
+In the Mt.
+Edwards region, nickel mineralisation is typically located on the favourable basal contact zone of ultramafic rock units overlaying metabasalt rock units.
+All drillholes have been planned at varying dip and azimuth angles in order to, where possible, orthogonally intercept the interpreted favourable geological contact zones.
 Geological information (including structural) from both historical geological mapping as well as current geological mapping has been used during the planning of these drillholes.
 Due to the steep orientation of the mineralised zones in some place, there will be some exaggeration of the width of intercepts.
-Sample security The measures taken to ensure sample security RC samples were transported by truck to Intertek Kalgoorlie laboratory at (12 Keogh Way, West Kalgoorlie, WA) or SGS Perth (28 Reid Rd, Perth Airport) for submission.
-All DD samples were transported to Widgie Nickel's warehouse located in Carlisle, WA.
-Where the core was cut and sampled.
-The samples were then transported to Intertek Perth (544 Bickley Road, Maddington) or SGS Perth 28 Reid Rd, Perth Airport).
+Sample security The measures taken to ensure sample security All RC samples were transported by truck directly to Intertek Kalgoorlie laboratory at 12 Keogh Way, West Kalgoorlie, WA, for submission.
+All DD samples were transported to the Widgie Nickel warehouse in Carlisle, WA, with cut samples then transported to Intertek Perth at 544 Bickley Road, Maddington.
 Sample security was not considered a significant risk to the project.
 No specific measures have been taken by Widgie Nickel to ensure sample security beyond the normal chain of custody for a sample submission.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
-A review of the exploration program was undertaken prior to the drill program by Widgie Nickel geology management.
+A review of the exploration program was undertaken prior to the drill program by Widgie Nickel Geology management.
 Regular reviews and site visits have been made during the conduct of drill program.
 Staff and contract geologists have been based on site prior to, during and on completion of the drill and sample program to ensure proper quality control as per the modern mining industry standards.